kgstubbart/startup/notes.md

 - [MDN](https://developer.mozilla.org)

+## WebSocket Notes

+WebSocket for Library Ace was significantly easier than past projects, especially the WebSockets implemented in Chess.
+I believe a large reason for this is I have spent more time in other phases of deployment getting a framework for these WebSockets in.
+My WebSocket implementation is very similar to Simon which was a very helpful guide on my own functions.
+Testing on my machine took time because I had to figure out how to tell if the recent aces were going through WebSocket or still through the database, which I learned to tell by not seeing a fetch command from another users prospective.

 ## DB Notes

 After using MySQL in my chess application and using MongoDB here, I believe I enjoy SQL more.
 This was a bit more streamlined but I felt as though I had more access with SQL and it was a bit more clear.
 Adding the database after doing the service was quite simple though, essentially just adding a line to most functions in my service/index.js and redoing some logic in the database.js.